-Join us in March 2020 at Connecticut College for a presentation by Dean Accardi titled, “India, Pakistan, and the War over Kashmir.”
+Join us March 26, 2020 at Connecticut College for a presentation by Dean Accardi titled, “India, Pakistan, and the War over Kashmir.”
 A reception begins at 5:30 p.m., with the presentation starting at 6:00 p.m.

 Accardi is an Assistant Professor of History at Connecticut College.
 Accardi is a historian of gender and religion in South Asia and the Islamic World.
 He is interested in the connections between religious and political practices, institutions and discourses in the early modern and modern world.
 His research focuses on the gendered ascetic practices of saints revered by both Hindus and Muslims and their use to establish and articulate religious and political power.